SmallSatGasTeam/OpenSPA/readme.md

 * Git - Version control system
 * Google Test - Unit testing framework
 * Doxygen - Documentation generator
-* Cmake - Build system automation
+* CMake - Build system automation
 * Make - Build automation

 <!-- ## How to Contribute  -->
 <!-- TODO -->
 ### Build Project
 #### TLDR
-  * Install Cmake
+  * Install CMake
-  * Run Cmake in project directory `cmake .`
+  * Run CMake in project directory `cmake .`
   * Run generated makefile  `make [optional-target]`

-OpenSPA uses Cmake for a build system.
-Makefiles are generally platform dependent as to allow cross platform builds a makefile for each system.
-Cmake will generate those make files for us.
+OpenSPA uses CMake for a build system.
+Makefiles are generally platform-dependent, so CMake generates a different Makefile for each system in order to allow for cross-plaform functionality.

-There are numerous cmake installation tutorials out there in the wild.
-It may be worth checking to see if your system package manager has a cmake package before trying to build cmake from source.
+There are numerous CMake installation tutorials out there in the wild.
+It may be worth checking to see if your system package manager has a CMake package before trying to build cmake from source (e.g., `apt-get install cmake` ).

-* Install Cmake
+* Install CMake
-  * Installing cmake from source - https://cmake.org/install/
+  * Installing CMake from source - https://cmake.org/install/

 ### Build Docs

 #### TLDR
   * Install Doxygen
-  * Run doxygen with project doxyfile `doxygen ./Doxyfile`
+  * Run Soxygen with project doxyfile `doxygen ./Doxyfile`
   * View your docs.
 They should now live in `docs/`

 OpenSPA uses the documentation generator Doxygen to build documentation.
-Annotated source code is parsed by doxygen, and latex, and html files are generated.
+Annotated source code is parsed by Doxygen to generate LaTeX and HTML files.

  Doxygen can be built from source, or a precompiled binary can be downloaded from your favorite package manager.
-  * To Install from package manager
+  * To install from package manager
       * Mac with Homebrew setup
         * `brew install doxygen`
       * Linux from package manager
-        * If you are not using ubuntu, mint, or debian, your linux distrobution might not use apt-get.
-Search for doxygen on your distrobutions package manager
+        * If you are not using Ubuntu, Mint, or Debian, your Linux distribution might not use apt-get.
+Search for doxygen on your distribution's package manager
         * `apt-get install doxygen`
-      * Windows Chocolatey (package manager) also has a doxygen package that has not been tested by the maintainers, but does exist.
+      * Windows Chocolatey (package manager) also has a Doxygen package that has not been tested by the maintainers, but does exist.
         * With chocolatey installed
         * `choco install doxygen.install`
   * To install from source - If installing from a package manager is not working out.
-    * Here is a link to the doxygen project download package
+    * Here is a link to the Doxygen project download package
       * http://www.stack.nl/~dimitri/doxygen/download.html
-    * Follow directions to download, compile, and install doxygen
+    * Follow directions to download, compile, and install Doxygen

-  Now doxygen should be available to you on the commandline.
+  Now Doxygen should be available to you on the command line.
 You can test this by running `doxygen --version`.
 This should print out the doxygen version number.
 If this does not work, you have missed something above.

-  Doxygen is a documentation generator that will parse the source code, and build html and latex documentation from the source code.
-Now that you have doxygen running we need to generate the documentation.

   Doxygen is configured with a file titled `Doxyfile`.